eriknyquist/addlad/README.rst

         90,-1;

    It's important that all other array indices in the 0-255 range remain at their initial default value of 0.
-So array indices 0-64 should hold a value of 0, array indices 65-90 should hold a value of 1, and finally array indices 91-255 should hold a value of 0.
+After this step, array indices 0-64 should hold a value of 0, array indices 65-90 should hold a value of 1, and finally array indices 91-255 should hold a value of 0.
 You'll see why in the following steps.

-2. Read 1 byte from stdin:
+2. Read 1 byte from stdin, into array index 260:

    .. code::

        260,-2;

-3. Interpret the byte read from stdin as an array index, and read the value stored at that array index:
+3. Interpret the byte read from stdin as an array index, and add the value stored in that array index to the value stored in array index 261:

    .. code::

        261,[260];

-   If the read value is 1, then we know that the byte read from stdin is an uppercase letter, since it's within the range of array indices that we set to a value of 1 in step #1.
+   After this step, if the value stored in array index 261 is 1, then we know that the byte read from stdin is an uppercase letter, since it's within the range of array indices that we set to a value of 1 in step #1.

-   If the read value is 0, then we know that the byte read from stdin is *not* an uppercase letter, since it's outside the range of array indices that we set to a value of 1 in step #1, and those array indices will still be at their default value of 0.
+   If the value stord in array index 261 is 0, then we know that the byte read from stdin is *not* an uppercase letter, since it's outside the range of array indices that we set to a value of 1 in step #1, and those array indices will still be at their default value of 0.

-4. You can now use the value of "0" or "1" obatined in step #3 to (for example) switch between different array indices which contain different instruction pointer decrement values.
+4. You can now use the value of "0" or "1" obatined in step #3 to (for example) switch between different array indices which contain different instruction pointer increment values.
 This is how the ``examples/condition.ps`` program decides which characters to print.